 Why should you choose Children’s for inpatient rehabilitation?

-With 28 beds, our Comprehensive Inpatient Rehabilitation Unit (CIRU) is one of the largest pediatric inpatient rehabilitation facilities in the country.
+With 28 beds, our Inpatient Rehabilitation Program is one of the largest pediatric inpatient rehabilitation facilities in the country.
 It is located inside our Scottish Rite hospital.
-The pediatric-trained staff in the CIRU treats the whole patient, not just the injury or illness.
+The pediatric-trained staff treat the whole patient, not just the injury or illness.
 A team of physicians, nurses, therapists and others help patients build skills and regain independence.
 They also involve the family with both education and support.

-Is the CIRU accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF)?
+Is the Inpatient Rehabilitation Program accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF)?

 Yes.
 We are CARF-accredited with specialty recognition in brain injury program, spinal cord system of care and pediatric specialty program.
 To earn accreditation, an organization must demonstrate that it maintains the highest standards and accountability.
 This shows our dedication to reducing risk, addressing health and safety concerns and improving the quality of our programs.

 Is Children’s a full-service hospital with emergency services?

 Yes.
 While in inpatient rehabilitation, all of a patient’s medical needs can be addressed by the hospital.
 If a patient needs care that is not provided by inpatient rehabilitation, he has access to Scottish Rite’s emergency services.

 Does inpatient rehabilitation have 24-hour respiratory therapists to care for the patient?